 We stumbled upon these scarecrows accidentally while in Branchville playing pickleball (we have a home a few minutes away).
 We saw one and then another.
 Before we knew it, they were all over.
 Then, we learned that it is a Branchville tradition.
+We go every year.

-2. A Great Family Activity
+2. Make It A Family Outing

 Visiting the scarecrows is a wonderful family activity.
 Kids of all ages (including those of us with many years under our belt) love the scarecrows.
 Have a competition to see who can pick the scarecrow display that wins first place.